Arashi Around Asia 2008 in Tokyo

-Arashi Around Asia 2008 in Tokyo is a DVD release of Japanese boy band Arashi.
+Arashi Around Asia 2008 in Tokyo is a DVD release of the Japanese boy band Arashi.
 It was released on March 25, 2009 by their record label J Storm.
 Arashi Around Asia 2008 in Tokyo documented the second day (September 6, 2008) of Arashi's first concert at the National Stadium in Tokyo.

 Concert tour

 Tour information

 During the group's performance in Tokyo Dome on June 15, 2008, it was announced that they would hold their second Asia Tour by the end of the year.
-Titled Arashi Marks Arashi Around Asia 2008, the tour began at the National Stadium in Tokyo, in which the group became the third musical act after SMAP and Dreams Come True to hold concerts there.
+Titled Arashi Marks Arashi Around Asia 2008, the tour began at the National Stadium in Tokyo, where the group became the third musical act after SMAP and Dreams Come True to hold concerts there.
 The tour then continued to Seoul, Taipei and Shanghai, a Johnny & Associates first.